-Sponsored Projects and Research Compliance, The Principal Investigator and Financial Services at Providence College share some responsibility of ensuring allowability and allocability of costs.
+Sponsored Projects and Research Compliance, The Principal Investigator and Financial Services & Grants Management at Providence College share some responsibility of ensuring allowability and allocability of costs.
 The primary responsibility is on the Principal Investigator.

-The ultimate responsibility of allowability rests on the PI to ensure that all items charged to their grants are allowable, reasonable and allocable.
+\The ultimate responsibility of allowability rests on the PI to ensure that all items charged to their grants are allowable, reasonable and allocable.
 PIs are provided with a Notice of Award by SPaRC outlining the budgeted expenses, budget limitations, and prior approvals for a given award.
-Providence College Notice of Awards are project specific.
+Providence College Notice of Awards are project specific. \A responsibility of Sponsored Projects and Research Compliance is to ensure

-A responsibility of Sponsored Projects and Research Compliance is to ensure that all project budgets are developed and submitted to sponsors in accordance with the college, sponsor, and federal policies.
+\A responsibility of Sponsored Projects and Research Compliance is to ensure that all project budgets are developed and submitted to sponsors in accordance with the college, sponsor, and federal policies.
 Staff in SPaRC are trained through the National Council of University Research Administrators and up to date on College and Sponsor requirements.

-A responsibility of Financial Services is to review and approve purchase orders on sponsored projects to ensure the costs are allowable, reasonable, and allocable.
-Financial Services also prepares monthly reports which are distributed to PIs and SPaRC.
-PIs are responsible for reviewing these reports to ensure expenses are appropriate and in line with the approved sponsor budget.
+\A responsibility of Financial Services & Grants Management is to review and approve purchase orders on sponsored projects to ensure the costs are allowable, reasonable, and allocable.
+Financial Services and Grants Management process transactions, review expenditures, and remind PIS to check their real-time financials on a monthly basis.
+PIs are responsible for reviewing Cyberfriar to ensure expenses are appropriate and in line with the approved sponsor budget.